davidparker/streetwise.github.io/index.markdown

         /// Serialize your data and add the output into the Data property
         /// </summary>
         public string Data { get; set; }
     }

+    JSON: {
+	"accessToken" : "Your access token",
+        "data" : "Your object convert to json string object" }
 ```